slint-ui/slint/docs/tutorial/README.md

 The code in the tutorial is available in separate steps in .rs and .cpp files.

-The .rs files are mapped to different binaries, so you if you change into the `rust/src` sub-directory, then `cargo run` will present you with binaries for the differen steps.
+The .rs files are mapped to different binaries, so you if you change into the `rust/src` sub-directory, then `cargo run` will present you with binaries for the different steps.

 The .cpp files are built using `cpp/src/CMakeLists.txt`, which is included from the top-level `CMakeLists.txt`.